 The following definitions apply to OAR 409-023-0100 to 409-023-0115:

-(1) “Affiliated Clinic” or “hospital affiliated clinic” mean an outpatient clinic located in Oregon that is operating under the common control or ownership of a hospital.
+(1) “Affiliated clinic” or “hospital affiliated clinic” mean an outpatient clinic located in Oregon that is operating under the common control or ownership of a hospital.

 (2) “Authority” means the Oregon Health Authority.